 - 1.2.1 The purpose of the SCAAP is to set out a detailed and comprehensive planning policy framework for Southend's Central Area to guide the delivery of development to 2021.
-The SCAAP sits in the context of the other planning documents that make up the Local Development Framework (LDF) for the Borough, with each of these documents undergoing their own SA process. - 1.2.2 Any development in the SCAAP area will be guided by these other LDF documents in addition to the polices and proposals of the SCAAP.
-The most relevant other documents of the LDF are: - The Core Strategy: this sets the strategy for how development should occur in the Borough, including the role of Southend's Town Centre and Seafront; - The Development Management Development Plan Document: sets out the detailed policies that will be used to help determine planning application throughout the Borough including in the Central Area. - 1.2.3 In undertaking the SA it is essential that it remains focused on those issues that the SCAAP could influence and therefore it needs to be in the context of these other plans.
-The SA also needs to recognise that some strategic matters, such as the growth role of the Central Area, is already set through policy and has already been subject to SA. - 1.2.4 The SCAAP, with its current boundary, has been through several preparation stages to reach the current 'Preferred Approach' version.
-These stages have entailed: - SCAAP Issues and Options (March 2010): this was the first version of the AAP that covered Southend Central including parts of the seafront, prior to this stage separate town centre and seafront AAPs were proposed. - SCAAP Proposed Submission (September 2011): this took forward the discussion of Issues and Options in the earlier version to present a complete set of policies to for the Central area: and - SCAAP Preferred Approach (December 2015): this is the current stage of the SCAAP and again sets out a preferred policy approach for consultation, which includes some options for consultees to consider. - 1.2.5 The SA of the SCAAP has been an ongoing process through each consultation stage of the SCAAP, with an SA Report prepared at every stage.
+The SCAAP sits in the context of the other planning documents that make up the Local Development Framework (LDF) for the Borough, with each of these documents undergoing their own SA process, where necessary. - 1.2.2 Any development in the SCAAP area will need to comply with the policy of these other LDF documents, in addition to the polices and proposals of the SCAAP.
+The most relevant other documents of the LDF are: - The Core Strategy: this sets the strategy for how development should occur in the Borough, including the role of Southend's Town Centre and Seafront; - The Development Management Development Plan Document (DMD): sets out the detailed policies that will be used to help determine planning application throughout the Borough including in the Central Area. - 1.2.3 In undertaking the SA it is essential that it remains focused on those issues that the SCAAP could influence and therefore it needs to be in the context of these other plans.
+The SA also needs to recognise that some strategic matters, such as the growth role of the Central Area, is already set through policy and has already been subject to SA and therefore not reconsidered here. - 1.2.4 The delivery of development will also be guided by Supplementary Planning Documents (SPD) adopted by Council to support the LDF.
+These include the 'Design and Townscape SPD' and 'Streetscape Manual'. - 1.2.5 The SCAAP, with its current boundary, has been through several preparation stages to reach the current 'Revised Proposed Submission' version.
+These stages have entailed: - SCAAP Issues and Options (March 2010): this was the first version of the AAP that covered Southend Central including parts of the seafront (prior to this stage separate town centre and seafront AAPs were proposed and SA begun separately on both). - SCAAP Proposed Submission (September 2011): this took forward the discussion of Issues and Options in the earlier version to present a complete set of policies to for the Central area; and

+- SCAAP Preferred Approach (December 2015): this set out the preferred strategy and policies for the SCAAP for consultation; - SCAAP Revised Proposed Submission: this is the current version of the SCAAP and provide an update from the December 2015 version to take into account consultation responses.
+The version now only includes sites for allocation that have been promoted through the plan making process and therefore reasonable evidence that they could be delivered by 2021, the end of the plan period. - 1.2.6 The SA of the SCAAP has been an ongoing process through each consultation stage of the SCAAP, with an SA Report prepared at every stage.
 SA Reports on earlier stages are available on the Council's LDF website.